-Further, if Prithiviraj is engaged in supply of both taxable goods and services, the applicable threshold limit for registration will still remain ₹ 20 lakh only.
+Further, if Prithiviraj is engaged in supply of both taxable goods and services, the applicable threshold limit for registration will be ₹ 20 lakh only.
 Thus, Prithiviraj will be liable to get registered under GST.

 (6) Shivaji of Telangana is exclusively engaged in intra-State supply of toys.
 Its aggregate turnover in the current financial year is ₹ 22 lakh.
-Since Shivaji is making taxable supplies from

-Telangana, he will not be eligible for higher threshold limit available in case of exclusive supply of goods.
+Since Shivaji is making taxable supplies from Telangana, he will not be eligible for higher threshold limit available in case of exclusive supply of goods.
 The applicable threshold limit for registration for Shivaji in the given case is ₹ 20 lakh.
 Thus, he is liable to get registered under GST.

-If in the above example, all other things remaining the same, if Shivaji is exclusively engaged in supply of taxable services instead of toys or is engaged in the supply of both taxable goods and services, the applicable threshold limit for registration will still be ₹ 20 lakh.
-Thus, Shivaji will be liable to get registered under GST in such cases.
+If in above example, all other things remaining the same, Shivaji is exclusively engaged in supply of taxable services instead of toys, the applicable threshold limit for registration will still be ₹ 20 lakh.
+Thus, Shivaji will be liable to get registered under GST.